splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-cloudformation.rst

 Use CloudFormation to connect to Splunk Observability Cloud
 ========================================================================================

-You need to install the AWS integration first before you use any Cloudformation template.
+To use CloudFormation to connect to Splunk Observability Cloud follow these steps:

+#.
+Install the AWS integration.
 Learn more at :ref:`get-started-aws`.

-Decide which CloudFormation template to use depending on your deployment method (for example, per AWS region or per AWS account) and integration type.
-Even if you don't intend to use all options, you can safely deploy a CloudFormation template, since unused infrastructure doesn't generate costs.
+#.
+Decide which :ref:`CloudFormation template <aws-cloudformation-templates>` to use depending on your deployment method (for example, per AWS region or per AWS account) and integration type.
+Note that templates are only available for Metric Sreams.

+  Even if you don't intend to use all options you can safely deploy any CloudFormation template since unused infrastructure doesn't generate costs.

+#.
+Select the QuickLink for your chosen template.
+The QuickLink automatically opens the AWS Management Console in the last region you used, but you can select any other region in the AWS Management Console.

 .. caution:: Splunk Log Observer is no longer available for new users.
 You can continue to use Log Observer if you already have an entitlement.
 To collect logs, see :ref:`aws-logs`.

+.. _aws-cloudformation-templates:

 Prepopulated CloudFormation templates
 -------------------------------------------

-Select the QuickLink for a template which supports Metric Streams to open the AWS Management Console in the last region that you used.
+These are the available prepopulated CloudFormation templates to create AWS Metric Streams resources:

 .. list-table::
   :header-rows: 1